Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 - Digestive issues

-Not only do mold toxicity symptoms overlap with other conditions, but it is not always apparent when and where mold exposure occurred.
-This both adds to the mysterious, elusive nature of mold toxicity and to the lament of doctors and patients trying to determine the cause.
+Not only do mold exposure symptoms overlap with other conditions, but it is not always apparent when and where mold exposure occurred.
+This both adds to the mysterious, elusive nature of mold exposure and to the challenges faced by doctors and patients trying to determine the cause.

 Mold can have an effect on many areas of your health - notably affecting the conditions below: